dotCLL/FourWeeksOfCode/README.md

 ![Example of how javascript's reduce function works](https://raw.githubusercontent.com/CLLDesigns/FourWeeksOfCode/master/Resources/ReduceExample.jpg)

-## Day 5: Overthinking, back to basics and yes more HOF's.
+## Day 5: (JavaScript)Overthinking, back to basics and yes more HOF's.

     In the time I had for today I completed two challenges.
 Coding to solve a problem is almost always down to how you attack the problem.
 Today I should have finished four of the challenges but they seemed too easy so I started to over think them and kept pushing down paths using the arsenal of HOF's that I've been learning when the solutions ended up being dead simple and essentially as logical as possible.